-Financial asset (note 11) - The calculation of the amortised cost of the financial asset requires an estimate of the residual value of the property at the end of the lease term.
-This estimate has been based on the residual value allocated to the contract in the financial models, which form the basis for the calculation of rent charged to the lessees.
+Financial asset (notes 11 and 23) - The calculation of the amortised cost of finance receivables requires an estimate of the residual value of the property at the end of the lease term.
+This estimate is based on the residual value allocated to the property in the financial models, which form the basis for the calculation of rent charged to the lessee and which were assessed at financial close.